quickwit-oss/quickwit/docs/getting-started/installation.md

 quickwit serve --index-uri file:///$(pwd)/wikipedia
 ```

-*Note: Since the search API runs by default on port `:8080`, we expose this by default.
+*Note: Since the search API runs by default on port `:8080`, we already expose this port.
-You can map it to a host port or choose any another port based on your needs.*
+You can choose another port based on your needs and map it to a host port.*